jixxed/StationeersMods/doc/CREATE-MOD-UNITY.md

 there is a `stationeersmods` file in the `About` folder.
 This file is mandatory for StationeersMods mods as a way to recognize the mod needs to be processed as a StationeersMods mod.

 An overlay image is provided for you to use to create your own thumbnail.

+# Upload to Steam Workshop

+To upload your mod to steam, go to the workshop menu in the main menu of the game.
+Select your mod and click Publish.
+After you have published your mod, the `About.xml` file in the local mods folder will be updated with the workshop handle.
+You can also find this handle in the workshop url.
+Copy this handle and add it in the `About.xml` inside your project.

+WARNING: If you don't do this, the next time you publish, the mod will be uploaded as a new mod!